ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 <img src="{{site.baseSite}}/fig/quast_out.png" align="center" width="700">

 ## Evaluate assembly completeness using BUSCO
 A measure for quantitative assessment of genome assembly and annotation completeness based on evolutionarily informed expectations of gene content was proposed.
-A oopen-source software, with sets of Benchmarking Universal Single-Copy Orthologs, named BUSCO, is avalible [(Simao et al., 2015)](https://doi.org/10.1093/bioinformatics/btv351).
+A oopen-source software, with sets of Benchmarking Universal Single-Copy Orthologs, named BUSCO, is available [(Simao et al., 2015)](https://doi.org/10.1093/bioinformatics/btv351).

 ### Run BUSCO analysis
 First, create a BUSCO folder under your folder, then copy the configuration of BUSCO containing all the required dependencies from /blue/general_workshop/share/BUSCO/augustus.